 CCK release in response to breast feeding may therefore in addition to exerting stimulatory effects on digestion and metabolism contribute to relaxation and sleepiness seen after breast feeding.
 The high CCK concentrations seen in younger infants may help the infant to remain satiated and calm…Study: Plasma cholecystokinin concentrations after breast feeding in healthy 4 day old infants (available here via the US National Library of Medicine)

 In other words, it is totally possible to both breastfeed and sleep train.
 Breastfeeding your baby may actually help the sleep training process along, thanks to those sleep-inducing hormones.

 Fun fact: since it’s sucking that releases the sleepy hormone, bottle-feeding and pacifier use can also trigger an initial CCK release.

 Breastfeeding while sleep training can definitely impact how long the sleep training process takes, though.
-Exact timing will depend on how much you decide to accommodate your baby’s wants and needs.
+The exact timing will depend on how much you decide to accommodate your baby’s wants and needs.

 Longer Sleep Times Won’t Usually Hurt Your Milk Supply

 Once your baby is old enough to go all night without eating, many women worry that a 12-hour stretch without feeding will impact their milk supply.

 For some women, especially if milk supply is already an issue, this can definitely be the case.
 In these cases, you may decide to keep breastfeeding at night in order to preserve your milk supply.

 However, if the supply hasn’t been an issue to date, going all night without a feed probably won’t be an issue.
 It may take your body a few days to adjust to the new schedule.
 And you may wake up ready for that morning feed.
 But you and baby will both be able to adjust to the new schedule.